HSBC to push on with overhaul 'wherever possible' despite crisis

 “We recognise that many shareholders are deeply disappointed by the cancellation of the dividend and we profoundly regret the financial consequences (it) will have on shareholders,” HSBC Chairman Mark Tucker said in the filing.

+HSBC has defended reducing the benefits once the employees reached state pension age, as an accepted UK pensions practice.

+HSBC will later on Friday publish some of the more frequently asked questions by shareholders, and its answers, in place of the usual in-person interrogation its executives face at the annual meeting.

-Reporting by Lawrence White, Editing by Iain Withers and Alexander Smith
+Reporting by Lawrence White, Editing by Alexander Smith and Mark Potter